Free IELTS Band Score Calculators

 Listening & Reading

-- Use official practice tests—avoid fake question sets .
+- Use official practice tests—avoid unreliable question sets.

-- After each test, analyze mistakes, identify weaknesses, and retest to track progress .
+- After each test, analyze mistakes, note weaknesses, and retest to track progress.

 Writing

-- Understand Band 7+ criteria: task response, linking ideas, vocabulary, and grammar.
+- Study Band 7+ criteria: task response, cohesion, vocabulary, grammar.

 - Seek feedback from qualified instructors.